TMengi/rotary-adventure/README.md

     libaries.

 ## Building the code
+For changes that add new source files and libraries, rerun `build.sh`.

 For normal code changes and updates, navigate to the `build/` directory and run the `make` command.

-For changes that add new source files and libraries, rerun `build.sh`.

 ## Uploading to hardware
 - Obtain a Raspberry Pi Pico.
 - Hold the `BOOTSEL` button and plug the Pico into a computer.
 The board should be recognized as a mass storage device.
-- Copy the `build/copter.uf2` to the root directory of the Pico.
+- Run `make_and_flash.sh` to build the code and flash it to the Pico in one step.
 The board should automatically restart and begin executing the main loop.
+If you do not want to rebuild the code, simply copy the existing `build/copter.uf2` to the root directory of the Pico.

+## Serial monitoring
+When connected with the `BOOTSEL` pin not depressed, the Pico should show up as a USB ACM device.
+This can be verified with `sudo dmesg | tail`.
+Once the device is connected, a session can be opened to monitor the serial port with `sudo screen /dev/ttyACM0 115200` (your port may be slightly different, just use what is shown in `dmesg`).

+To avoid repeatedly calling `screen`, you can leave `serial_monitoring.sh` running in a separate terminal to automatically open a serial monitor every time a device becomes available.